If you don't know what Port Forwarding is yet, you might want to start by reading our What is Port Forwarding guide.

 You might also be interested in our huge collection of Router Screenshots where you can see every page of every router that we know of.

-To setup port forwarding on the Netcomm NetcommNB3 router your computer needs to have a static IP address.
+To setup port forwarding on the Netcomm NetcommNB3 router your device needs to have a static IP address.
 You should complete one of the following steps first:

 Now we need to know your routers IP address.
 You can find it a variety of ways.